-For those that want to get out on the water, but don’t have their own boat, there are two fairly inexpensive options.
-Both Lake Raystown Resort and Seven Points Marina offer sight-seeing cruises that will give you a ride along the lake while giving you a bit of history about the area.
+For those that want to get out on the water, but don’t have their own boat, there is one fairly inexpensive option.
+At Lake Raystown Resort there are daily sight-seeing cruises that will take you on a ride along the lake while giving you a bit of history about the area.

-Lake Raystown Resort runs the Proud Mary Showboat.
-The boat leaves every afternoon from Memorial Day to Labor Day on its 90 minute cruise around the southern portion of the lake.
+The resort runs the Proud Mary Showboat.
+The boat leaves every afternoon from Memorial Day to Labor Day on its 90-minute cruise around the southern portion of the lake.
 The boat also has a second, themed cruise most days of the week.

 See the Lake from an Overlook

 The mountains around Raystown Lake might make it hard to develop, but it also creates some amazing overlooks.
-Honestly, I haven’t see many in Pennsylvania that rival the overlooks at Raystown Lake.
+Honestly, I haven’t seen many in Pennsylvania that rival the overlooks at Raystown Lake.

 One great area is Ridenour and Hawn’s Overlooks at the northern end of the lake.
 These two overlooks are separated by about 400 yards and offer amazing views looking both north towards the dam and south.
 This overlook area is a must-see area for anyone visiting the lake.